WhiteJP/newgoldenhammer/Misc-files/note.md

 - A textual/citation analysis in the law of something i'm interetsted in possibly the engineers case
 -  analysis of the overton window.
 - A mathematiclal/computational way of explaining left and right wing in the modern era.
 Factors, PCA clusters?
+-- try to find survey or behavioural data and then try clustering techniques.

 What is the theme?
 - Primarilty, the use of data and good data analysis to answer interesing questions in social science and other interesting tidbits.

+- write package to implement muthe and muthen in R.